 - Review records of work-related injuries and illnesses

 - See results of tests taken to find workplace hazards”

-So if you see hazards, or feel that your rights to health and safety have been violated in any way, you should immediately report the problem to your supervisors.
+If you see hazards, or feel that your rights to health and safety have been violated in any way, you should immediately report the problem to your supervisors.
 Most are more than happy to correct any safety issues as quickly as possible because it is expected of them by law.

 OSHA makes filing a safety complaint easy.
 They accept complaints in any language.
 And they will accept a safety violation report even if you haven’t addressed the concerns with your employer beforehand.

 But it’s important that you don’t wait too long to file the report.
 It will take time for OSHA to review it and take actions to correct the problem.
 So the sooner you can get the report to them, the sooner they can step in.

 Here’s what you should include in your complaint:

 - State the hazard or safety violations, and be very specific.
 For example, rather than writing “the equipment is in poor condition,” list which equipment is affected and explain what’s wrong with it.
 An example would be this: “The scaffold on the east side of the building has planks that are old and weak.
 They aren’t safe to walk on.
 They feel like they’re ready to break.”